 Underinsurance happens when your property is insured for less than its true value.
 It is a common occurrence since most policyholders do not have accurate knowledge about the total value of their property.
 Add to that the fact that many insurers do not ask specific questions regarding the total value of your property; your cover is likely to be insufficient, making you underinsured.

-Insurance cover is often applied for as a quick to-do, one more thing to check off your list.
+Underinsurance is often caused when it is applied and searched for as a quick to-do.
+If rushed and not entered correctly, this can cause underinsurance.
 You think by filling in the supplied forms, or making a phone call answering the relevant questions, the value of your property is protected should you need to make a claim.
 However, the forms you supply and the questions you answer are typically pre-filled and the guidance based on averages.

 Underinsurance can be caused by several ways:

 Incorrectly calculating the value of your home and contents.

 Failing to include like the cost of removing debris in your calculations.

 Whose responsibility is it to avoid underinsurance?